HawkesLab/DeMers_etal_MATRIX22_source/README.md

 ## File descriptions
 ### Data

+ ASV_counts_lulu_b.csv.zip - ASV table for bacterial communities after curation using mumu

+ ASV_counts_lulu_f.csv.zip - ASV table for fungal communities after curation using mumu

+ ASV_taxonomy_lulu_b.csv + ASV_taxonomy_lulu_f.csv - Table of taxonomic assignments for each ASV

+ ASVs_noCtls_b.fa.zip + ASVs_noCtls_f.fa - Sequence for each ASV used for taxonomic assignments

+ ISDs_b.fasta + ISDs_f.fasta - Sequences of synthetic internal standards used for normalization

+ MATRIX22_16S_samdf.csv + MATRIX22_ITS_samdf.csv - Sample data tables containing information for each sample including plot, host, soil, and climate properties.

 ## Note
 Data files must be placed in your working directory for the analyses, or paths must be specified.
+Zipped data must be unzipped.

 ## Publication information
 TBD